Criminal Justice (CRIJ)

-(SH Prior Course ID: CJ 572); Techniques and procedures utilized in the supervision of adult and juvenile probationers and parolees, and other residents of community-based corrections facilities.
-Preparation of social history, pre-hearing, and pre-sentence investigation reports.
-Emphasis on practical problems confronting the probation and parole and other community-based corrections officer.
+(SH Prior Course ID: CJ 572); Students are provided an overview of techniques and procedures used in the supervision of adult and juvenile probationers and parolees and other residents of community-based corrections facilities in addition to the preparation of social history, pre-hearing, and pre-sentence investigation reports.
+An emphasis is placed on practical problems confronting the probation and parole officers.

 CRIJ 5383.
 Family Violence.
 3 Hours.

-This course bridges research, policy, and practice and orients students to topics in family violence.
-It examines victim-offender relationship dynamics, theoretical explanations for battering, danger assessment, barriers to help-seeking, and legal considerations.
+This course is designed to bridge research, policy, and practice and to orient students to topics in family violence.
+Students examine victim-offender relationship dynamics, theoretical explanations for battering, danger assessment, barriers to help-seeking, and legal considerations.

 CRIJ 5384.
 Child Abuse and Neglect.
 3 Hours.

-This course bridges research, policy, and practice in addressing the history and development of the child saving movement in the United States.
-Students in this course examine practical considerations for advocates, including mandatory reporting, confidentiality, and abuse and neglect indicators.
+This course is designed to bridges research, policy, and practice in addressing the history and development of the child saving movement in the United States.
+Students examine practical considerations for advocates, including mandatory reporting, confidentiality, and abuse and neglect indicators.

 CRIJ 5385.
 Non-Profit Grant Writing.
 3 Hours.